merwanchel007/WebApp/Assignment2/readme.md

 I have used Heroku and Docker in order to deploy it

+You will have the cont folder which contains all the static files for the html page.
+You'll also find in this folder a folder named canvas which contains some canvas I already saved.

 In the project directory, you can run:

 ### `npm install`